gprMax/gprMax/docs/source/examples_antennas.rst

 Results
 -------

 When the simulation is run two geometry files for the antenna are produced along with an output file which contains a single receiver (the antenna output).
-You can view the results (see :ref:`output` section) using the command:
+You can view the results (see :ref:`output` and :ref:`tools<plotting>` sections) using the command:

 .. code-block:: none